 Locating The Disabled Wash Basin

 Disabled users should be able to wash their hands whilst still seated on the toilet.
+The Doc M Toilet layout drawing shows how close the basin and tap should be to the toilet.

 Do I Need A Special Toilet Pan?